 Chef Tom French has a vision of a school food system that serves healthy local food, and builds bridges between the classroom and the kitchen.
 This is Chef Tom's story.

 Stories From Educators

-- For over 20 years, Bainbridge Island, WA, has been building a strong relationship with its sister city Ometepe, Nicaragua.
-Instead of just learning about foreign relations, students and teachers are forging their own.
+Since 1986, Bainbridge Island, WA, has maintained a strong relationship with its sister city Ometepe, Nicaragua.
+Instead of learning about foreign relations, Island students and teachers forge their own personal connections.
 Here are their stories.

 The following paper was written by Chet A. Bowers, Adjunct Professor of Environmental Studies, at the University of Oregon.
 Professor Bowers’ most recent books include The Culture of Denial (1997); Let Them Eat Data (2000); and Educating for Eco-Justice and Community (2001); and Detras de la Apariencia: Hacia la Descolonizacion de la Educacion (2002).